 - Purchase the complete Expat Arrivals Mexico Guide (PDF)

-Banking in Mexico is fairly easy and straightforward as there are many modern financial institutions throughout the country.
+Banking in Mexico is fairly straightforward, and there are many modern financial institutions throughout the country.
 Still, large stacks of paperwork often need to be completed to satisfy the increasingly complex Mexican bureaucracy.

-While being able to speak Spanish will make things considerably easier, even new arrivals who aren't fluent should find it is possible to effectively manage their finances in Mexico.
+While being able to speak Spanish will make things considerably easier, even new arrivals who aren't fluent should find that it's possible to effectively manage their finances in Mexico.

 Money in Mexico

 The official currency in Mexico is the Mexican Peso (MXN), referred to simply as the peso, which is divided into 100 centavos.
 There are also MXN 5, 50 and 100 coins which are rarely used.